kri5t/responsive-pdf-js/README.md

 # responsive-pdf-js
-A responsive implmentation of the pdf.js library
+A responsive implementation of the pdf.js library